JonathanCass/todo/README.md

+Features:
+Inputing list items working.
+Marking items complete working.
+All , Active, and Completed Filters working.
+Clear Completed button working.
+Delete item button working.
+Items left counter working.
+Flexible list length.

+Known Issues:
+Requires unique names, likely solution - throw error and require new name on attempt to input nonunique name.

+If the completed filter is active when the clear completed button is clicked the display automatically shows active items with no filter selected, likely solution - unknown at this time.

+The check box status ie checkd unchecked is all over the place.
+Not sure how to fix that either.

+If the list item inputted is unusually long it results in a poor result, likely solution - re find how to get the scroll working.

+Instructions:
 Build a To do application using React
 Allow entering in new items (text).
 List out those items immediately below and be available when the page is refreshed.